elearning-ostfalia/moodle-qtype_proforma/README.md

 automatically grading programming questions in Moodle quizzes.
 Questions are internally stored in the ProFormA format (https://github.com/ProFormA/proformaxml).

-Tests are run on an back-end system (test runner) that also conforms to the ProFormA standard (https://github.com/ProFormA/proformaxml) version 2: Praktomat (https://github.com/elearning-ostfalia/Proforma-Praktomat).
+Tests are run on a back-end system (test runner) that also conforms to the ProFormA standard (https://github.com/ProFormA/proformaxml) version 2: Praktomat (https://github.com/elearning-ostfalia/Proforma-Praktomat).

 ![system architecture](doc/architecture.png "System architecture")